SakshaBhandary/RoboPi/1: Arduino Powered Bluetooth Robot/1 | Basic Electronics & Introduction to Arduino/README.md

 `https://www.arduino.cc/en/software`

-Click on the link to install the latest version of Arduino IDE on Windows 10/ 11.
+Go to the above link to install the latest version of Arduino IDE on Windows 10/ 11.